Michelle Heaton: Personal life

-Heaton was married to singer Andy Scott-Lee from 2006 to 2008.
-She later married Irish businessman Hugh Hanley in The Bahamas in July 2010.
+Heaton was married to singer Andy Scott-Lee from October 2006 to June 2008.
+She married Irish businessman Hugh Hanley in the Bahamas in July 2010.

 Health and alcohol abuse

 In 2012, Heaton was diagnosed with a mutated BRCA2 gene and then found out that she had an 80% chance of developing breast cancer and a 30% chance of developing ovarian cancer.
 She underwent a double mastectomy and had breast reconstructive surgery in November 2012.
 During a part recorded and part live interview, Michelle stated that her daughter Faith has a 50% chance of inheriting the mutated gene that she has and her father is a BRCA2 carrier.

-In 2021, Michelle appeared on the UK television show Loose Women to speak about her alcohol addiction and her time in rehab.
+In 2021, Michelle appeared on the UK television programme Loose Women to speak about her alcohol addiction and her time in rehab.